No. 1 Alabama-LSU, No. 5 Texas A&M-Tennessee postponed - WHIZ News

 In the American Athletic Conference, Navy’s game at Memphis on Saturday was postponed because of positive COVID-19 tests at the Naval Academy.

+The total number of games involving FBS programs that have been canceled or postponed since Aug.
+26 is 52.

 Alabama-LSU is typically one of the most anticipated games of the college football season.
-Last year, the Tigers broke a long losing streak in the series and won a thriller in Tuscaloosa, Alabama, that propelled them to an SEC championship and national title.
+Last year, the Tigers broke an eight-game long losing streak in the series and won a thriller in Tuscaloosa, Alabama, that propelled them to an SEC championship and national title.

+The matchup has lost its luster this season, with LSU stumbling to a 2-3 record and Alabama favored by more than three touchdowns.

 This year’s game was scheduled to kick off at 6 p.m.
-EST and be broadcast by CBS, following the network’s coverage of the Masters golf major.
-The pandemic forced the Masters to be postponed from April.
+EST and be broadcast by CBS, following the network’s coverage of the Masters.
+The pandemic forced the golf major to be postponed from April.
+Now CBS will not carry an SEC game this weekend.

 Navy has not been on the field since Nov.
 2 and has not had a regular practice since Oct.
 29.